 Pat yourself on the back and do some fist-pumps in the air after your year-end giving campaign is over—it was a lot of hard work, but it’s always well worth it.

 After the quick celebration is over, don’t lose any more time in getting started planning for next year’s year-end giving season.
-Start with basics like reviewing what went right, what went wrong and what you want to improve on—then do it.
+Start with basics like reviewing what went right, what went wrong and how you can improve for next time.
 Once you have a solid foundation on how your organization approaches such an important donation season it’s easy to continue to improve on it year-after-year by including more people, making more asks and getting the word out earlier.
-This last sentence is my thank you to you for taking the time to read this and it’s also a reminder that you’re starting to waste time by not planning for your upcoming year-end giving season—now go on and make a difference!